codeformuenster/clustersetup/docs/VM-setup.md

 ## Prerequisites

+Our VMs run on Proxmox, but that usually does not matter.
+It should work any other way.

 - In the "Hardware" menu
     - Remove the VLAN tag of the network device
 - In the "Options" menu